- #Mobile app development

 Developing a Client-side of a Social Media App for iOS

-The usage of the following most commonly used technology stack guarantees robustness and high performance while creating a native app on iOS:
+The usage of the following most commonly used technology stack guarantees robustness and high performance while creating social media native app on iOS:

 Opposite to Android security vulnerability issues, iOS is all about restricting undesirable intrusion to anything related to its native operating system.
 That is why app developers have a lower risk of developing a security breach.